Title and Reference Format

 He then proceeds to enumerate and analyze these ages.

-- If you quote dialogue between two or more characters in a play, set the quotation off from your text.
-Begin each part of the dialogue with the appropriate character’s name indented one inch from the left margin and written in all capital letters.
-Follow the name with a period, and start the quotation.
-Indent all subsequent lines in the character’s speech an additional quarter inch.
-When the dialogue shifts to another character, start a new line indented one inch from the left margin.
-Maintain this pattern throughout the entire quotation.
+- If you quote dialogue between characters in a play, set it as a block quotation as described above.
+Begin each part of the dialogue with the appropriate character’s name written in all capital letters.
+Place a period after the name; then start the quotation.
+Indent any subsequent lines of the character’s speech an extra quarter inch.
+When the dialogue shifts to a new character, start a new line.
+Maintain this pattern throughout the quotation.